-The chart accompanying this report shows (as of February 1, 2016) the number of years that have elapsed since each state’s gas tax rate was last increased.
-(3)
+The chart accompanying this brief shows (as of March 1, 2020) the number of years that have elapsed since each state last increased its gas tax.
+Among the findings of this analysis:

-• Fifteen states have gone two decades or more without a gas tax increase.
+- Ten states have gone two decades or more without a gas tax increase.